Sundargopaldas/Lumini-I.A/README.md

 ## 🚀 Overview

 **Lumini I.A** is a specialized financial management platform designed for the modern creator economy.
-Whether you're a YouTuber, Streamer, or Digital Marketer, Lumini helps you keep track of your finances with automated integrations and smart insights.
+Whether you're a YouTuber, Streamer, or Digital Marketer, Lumini helps you keep track of your finances with automated integrations, smart insights, and bureaucratic automation.

 ### 🌟 Key Features